WHYAMERICASUCKS.COM

 ODFW's 2024 executive summary says that because of the 2023 ocean troll closure, 92 percent of Oregon salmon landings ex-vessel value came from Columbia River non-Indian and tribal net fisheries.
 The same summary notes that Columbia River spring Chinook fills a premium niche market.

-The federal habitat review is already warning about fish, not just scenery
+The federal habitat review already names fish impacts

 NOAA's consultation record says the project would likely adversely affect 23 listed species or distinct population segments and would adversely affect essential fish habitat.
 NOAA also says the project area includes roughly 10,000 linear feet of waterways that drain floodwater and supply irrigation water to farms.